Yangl1nFeng/fengyl.github.io/_pages/about.md

 🎇News
 ======
+- \[**Publications**\]: 2025.9.18.
+Amazing!
+Three papers were accepted by the Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025).
+One paper was accepted as Oral (accept rate=0.36%)!
+Thanks to all coauthors! 🎉🎉
 - \[**Publications**\]: 2025.7.5, one paper was accepted by ACM Multimedia (ACM MM 2025).
 Congrats to Ao and coauthors! 🎉🎉
 - \[**Publications**\]: 2025.1.19, one paper was accepted by IEEE Transactions on Multimedia (TMM 2025).
 Thanks to all coauthors! 🎉🎉
 - \[**Publications**\]: 2024.12.10, one paper was accepted by AAAI Conference on Artificial Intelligence (AAAI 2025).
 Congrats to Ziniu and coauthors! 🎉🎉